ivg-design/cep/README.md

    ```
 4. Open your browser at [http://localhost:8000](http://localhost:8000)

-## Structure

-- `/docs` - Contains all the documentation files
-  - `/docs/CEP Resources` - Original resource files
-  - `/docs/combined-toc.md` - Combined table of contents with all documentation sections

 ## Deployment

 The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.

----

 ## Licensing & Ownership